On the cohomology ring of symplectic fillings: Symplectic cohomology and fiber bundles

-By the Gysin exact sequence for symplectic cohomology $SH^*(W)$, we have the following vanishing result. \begin{proposition} If $SH^*(W) = 0$ and $E$ is an oriented sphere bundle over Liouville domain $W$, then $\varinjlim_i H^{*}(\cE^{R_i,J_i})=0$ for any defining data. \end{proposition}
+is the classical Gysin exact sequence \eqref{eqn:classgysin} for $\pi:E\to W$. \end{proposition} By the Gysin exact sequence for symplectic cohomology $SH^*(W)$, we have the following vanishing result. \begin{proposition} If $SH^*(W) = 0$ and $E$ is an oriented sphere bundle over the Liouville domain $W$, then $\varinjlim_i H^{*}(\cE^{R_i,J_i})=0$ for any defining data. \end{proposition}